 It’s a tie, so Lowe’s is holding on to their 3 – 0 lead.

 When it comes to Home Depot and Lowe’s tools, both carry some exclusive brands.
-For example, Home Depot carries Ryobi and Ridgid while Lowe’s carries Kobalt and Metabo HPT.
+For example, Home Depot carries Ryobi and Ridgid, while Lowe’s carries Kobalt and Metabo HPT.

 Ryobi is Home Depot’s cheapest tool brand — a Ryobi 6-tool combo kit is cheaper than a Ridgid 3-tool kit — so I compared Ryobi to Metabo HPT, which is Lowe’s cheapest brand.
 The verdict?
 Ryobi’s usually $50 – $150 cheaper than what I saw from Metabo.
 This cordless drill from both brands is a perfect example:

-6. Home Depot’s Special Buy of the Day has a better selection than Lowe’s Daily Deal.
+7. Home Depot’s Special Buy of the Day has a better selection than Lowe’s Daily Deal.

 Both Home Depot and Lowe’s run a 24-hour sale with items that change daily — Home Depot’s Special Buy of the Day and Lowe’s Daily Deals.
-With Lowe’s, I expect to save 25% – 40% through their Daily Deal, but the best deals I’ve seen are through Home Depot’s Special Buy of the Day.
+With Lowe’s, I expect to save 10% – 45% through their Daily Deal, but the best deals I’ve seen are through Home Depot’s Special Buy of the Day.
 That’s where I found this Milwaukee Lithium-Ion Cordless Combo Kit for 50% off its regular price.

 This round has to go to Home Depot, which means they’re only down by one.
 3 – 2, Lowe’s.

-7. Get a $10 off $75 coupon for attending Lowe’s DIY-U Workshops.
+8. Get a $10 off $75 coupon for attending Lowe’s DIY-U Workshops.

 Lowe’s offers a high-value $10 off $75 purchase coupon to anyone attending their free DIY-U Workshops.
 These workshops are available in person at your local store, or you can also attend them via a live stream video from the comfort of your home.
 That makes this a very easy way to save on your next Lowe’s purchase.

-These DIY-U Workshops are hosted by Lowe’s Red Vest store associates, and all attendees will have the opportunity to get answers to their project questions.
+Lowe’s Workshops are hosted by Lowe’s Red Vest store associates, and all attendees will have the opportunity to get answers to their project questions.
 These workshops are a great way to do small home projects with guidance from the pros.

 This round has to go to Lowe’s, which means they’re building a lead at 4 – 2, Lowe’s.

-8. Easily find 10% – 15% off coupons online for The Home Depot.
+9. Easily find 10% – 15% off coupons online for Home Depot.